confluentinc/confluent-kubernetes-examples/security/plaintext-basic-auth-ConnectAndSchemaRegistry/README.rst

 Deploy Confluent Platform
 =========================

-In this workflow scenario, you'll set up Connect with basic authentication.
+In this workflow scenario, you'll set up Connect and Schema Registry with basic authentication.
-You will use Control Center to monitor and connect to a Confluent Platform.

-NOTE: Control Center does not support basic authentication to the Connect Cluster or Schema Registry cluster and you will not be able to connect to it via the UI.
+NOTE: Control Center does not support basic authentication to the Connect Cluster or Schema Registry cluster therefore not being used in this scenario.

 The goal for this scenario is for you to:

 * Configure basic authentication for Connect authentication (no RBAC).
+* Configure basic authentication for Schema Registry authentication (no RBAC).
 * Quickly set up the complete Confluent Platform on the Kubernetes.
-* Configure a producer to generate sample data.
+* Configure a Avro producer to generate sample data.

 To complete this scenario, you'll follow these steps: